komish/blog/posts/2021-04-14_the-mediocre-programmer.md

 If the description of this post caught your attention, then you likely need to read this book!

-I've just finished reading [The Mediocore Programmer](http://themediocreprogrammer.com/build/html/the_mediocre_programmer.html) by [Craig Maloney](http://decafbad.net/), and I was surprised by how much I felt like I needed this book even today.
+I've just finished reading [The Mediocre Programmer](http://themediocreprogrammer.com/build/html/the_mediocre_programmer.html) by [Craig Maloney](http://decafbad.net/), and I was surprised by how much I felt like I needed this book even today.